ChainSafe/gossamer/docs/pages/Command-Line.md

 --name value       Node implementation name
 --chain value       Node implementation id used to load default node configuration --config value     TOML configuration file
---datadir value    Data directory for the node
+--base-path value    Data directory for the node
 --key value        Specify a test keyring account to use: eg --key=alice --unlock value     Unlock an account. eg. --unlock=0,2 to unlock accounts 0 and 2.
 Can be used with --password=[password] to avoid prompt.
 For multiple passwords, do --password=password1,password2
 --port value       Set network listening port (default: 0)